Brit Floyd

-Brit Floyd is a Pink Floyd tribute band formed in 2011 in Liverpool, United Kingdom, by Damian Darlington.
+Brit Floyd is a Pink Floyd tribute band formed in 2011 in Liverpool, England, by Damian Darlington.

 History

 Brit Floyd originated in 2011 on the initiative of guitarist and singer Damian Darlington "simply because he felt he could do it one better" than his previous band, The Australian Pink Floyd Show.
 He continued: "There is much more attention to details in every aspect of the show, from the music to the visuals to the lighting.
 Everything is that much more perfected and there's a passion coming off that stage ...
 It's a coherent, emotional journey through Pink Floyd's catalog."

 Darlington began following Pink Floyd's work after hearing The Wall at the age of 13 and he saw the band live for the first time in 1988 during the A Momentary Lapse of Reason Tour.
 "Since then, he has seen the band in 1994 and in different incarnations, after its split, including its 2005 reunion."

 Pink Floyd saxophonist and rhythm guitar player Scott Page, during a surprise guest performance with Brit Floyd in 2015.

 Regarding his growing up listening to the band, Darlington stated: "I definitely listened to Pink Floyd.
 I remember 'Another Brick in the Wall' being No. 1 in the UK.
 It was December 1979.
 Probably my first memory of Pink Floyd.
 Then I actually heard The Wall album in its entirety and that's what particularly drew me to Pink Floyd about the age of 12 or 13.
 I was fascinated by the record that told a story, and all these sound effects linking songs together, and also the wonderful guitar work.
 I was already learning to play guitar and I wanted to learn to play some of these wonderful guitar solos.
 That was my introduction to Pink Floyd.
 I was a fan from quite an early age."

 After playing in a number of bands over the years covering a wide range of music including country, western, and even jazz, Darlington played with The Australian Pink Floyd Show from 1994 to 2011 (Darlington is not the only veteran of The Australian Pink Floyd Show in Brit Floyd, "several others in Brit Floyd" have been a part of the band as well).
 Darlington wanted to parlay his experience with The Australian Pink Floyd Show into something more nuanced: "I felt it was time to do it in a different way with a different group of musicians — to strike out on my own, I've had a lot of experience and have learned how to do this correctly."
 Darlington says the show pays greater attention to detail, presenting a more polished show: "If you've seen the Australian show, you'll notice a difference in a big way — a difference for the better, we make the extra effort to re-create as much as we can and it's not just the songs: It's the visuals, as well."